pleiadian53/loinc_predictor2/README.md

 Training LOINC predictive models requires input training data.
 These data are assumed to have been made available and kept under <project_dir>/loinc_predictor/data

+The training data are curated based on the disease of interest.
+For instannce, a Hepatitis-C data consists of sampled rows of patient data from Andromeda that match a set of ICD codes pertaiing to Hepatitis C. Please refer to [Clinica Classfication Software](https://www.hcup-us.ahrq.gov/tools_software.jsp) on Healthcare Cost and Utilization Project (HCUP) website for more info on how to obtain the target ICD codes for different clinical conditions of interest.

 The training data source came from subsampling Andromeda datalake.

 Coming up, we will upload sample datasets.

 3. External data used to balance classes: